Thomas-Bezy/Website/content/authors/admin/_index.md

 organizations:
 - name: Paris School of Economics
   url: ""
+- name: Currently visiting the London School of Economics
+  url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: